 Terms Definitions G-codes A set of CMS-defined temporary HCPCS codes used to report quality measures on a claim.
 Gfor Physician codes are maintained by CMS.
-Quality Reporting ICD-9-CM The International Classification of Diseases, 9th Revision, Clinical Modification 5 is used in Diagnosis Codes assigning codes to diagnoses associated with inpatient, outpatient, and physician office visits 12 11 for reporting in Physician Quality Reporting.
-Line-Item Six service lines in Section 24 of the CMS-1500 claim form to accommodate submission of the Diagnosis rendering NPI and supplemental information to support the billed service, including the pointed diagnosis from Item 21. ulagriosis from item 21.
+Quality Reporting TI III II IOI I'R II CDI OII D II OII IAA IIR II EI II ICD-9-CM The International Classification of Diseases, 9th Revision, Clinical Modification 5 is used in Diagnosis Codes assigning codes to diagnoses associated with inpatient, outpatient, and physician office visits for reporting in Physician Quality Reporting.
+Line-Item Six service lines in Section 24 of the CMS-1500 claim form to accommodate submission of the Diagnosis rendering NPI and supplemental information to support the billed service, including the pointed diagnosis from Item 21.
 QDCs are submitted on the line item in section 24 for Physician Quality Reporting.
 Measure Performance Measure A quantitative tool (e.g., rate, ratio, index, percentage) that provides an indication of performance in relation to a specified process or outcome.
-See also process measure and outcome measure.
-1,6 · Measure Types Process measure: A measure which focuses on a process which leads to a certain outcome, meaning that a scientific basis exists for believing that the process, when executed well, will increase the probability of achieving a desired outcome.
-6 Outcome measure: A measure that indicates the result of the performance (or non- performance) of a function(s) or process(es).
-6 Structure measure: A measure that assesses whether organizational resources and arrangements are in place to deliver health care, such as the number, type, and Measure distribution of medical personnel, equipment, and facilities.
-6 Reporting Patient-Process: Report a minimum of once per reporting period per individual eligible professional (NPI).
-Frequency o If the measure is reported more than once during the reporting period, (Measure Tag) performance rates are calculated using the most advantageous QDC submitted. , 3, Reflect quality actions performed throughout the reporting period or other timeframe.
-Patient-Intermediate: Report a minimum of once per reporting period per individual eligible professional (NPI). o If the measure is reported more than once during the reporting period, performance rates are calculated using the most recent QDC submitted. o Often reflect lab or other test value, so the most recent measurement is desired.
+See also process measure and outcome measure.^{1,6} Measure Types Process measure: A measure which focuses on a process which leads to a certain outcome, meaning that a scientific basis exists for believing that the process, when executed well, will increase the probability of achieving a desired outcome.
+6 Outcome measure: A measure that indicates the result of the performance (or non-performance) of a function(s) or process(es).
+6 Structure measure: A measure that assesses whether organizational resources and arrangements are in place to deliver health care, such as the number, type, and distribution of medical personnel, equipment, and facilities.
+6 Measure Reporting Frequency (Measure Tag) Patient-Process: Report a minimum of once per reporting period per individual eligible professional (NPI).
+If the measure is reported more than once during the reporting period, performance rates are calculated using the most advantageous QDC submitted.
+Reflect quality actions performed throughout the reporting period or other timeframe.
+Patient-Intermediate: Report a minimum of once per reporting period per individual eligible professional (NPI).
+If the measure is reported more than once during the reporting period, performance rates are calculated using the most recent QDC submitted.
+Often reflects lab or other test value, so the most recent measurement is desired.
 Patient-Periodic: Report once per timeframe specified in the measure for each individual eligible professional (NPI) during the reporting period.
 Examples include once per month and three times per year.
-Episode: Report once for each occurrence of a particular illness/condition by each individual eligible professional (NPI) during the reporting period. o Usually reflect a clinical episode, difficult to determine from a single Part B claim. o Require specialized analytics to determine the episode.
+Episode: Report once for each occurrence of a particular illness/condition by each individual eligible professional (NPI) during the reporting period.
+Usually reflects a clinical episode, difficult to determine from a single Part B claim.
+Requires specialized analytics to determine the episode.
 Procedure: Report each time a procedure is performed by the individual eligible professional (NPI) during the reporting period.
 Visit: Report each time the patient is seen by the individual eligible professional (NPI) during the reporting period.